Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 Note that you can skip this section and build the application without using any IDE.

-To open the project in [Android Studio](https://developer.android.com/sdk/installing/studio.html), import the provided Gradle project and drop in `app/libs` the library `ls-android-client.jar` from the Lighstreamer SDK for Android Clients.
+Import the provided Gradle project in [Android Studio](https://developer.android.com/sdk/installing/studio.html).

 ### Deploy